-Shop your local dollar store for one-color or plain white paper plates, cups, table cover and plasticware.
+Shop your local dollar store for single-color or plain white paper plates, cups, table cover and plasticware.
 You often get more for your money when you buy a plain color, and then you can spend a little more on festive Easter-themed napkins to add color.
 Put a simple wide ribbon (also found at a dollar store) down the middle of the table.
 For decorations, fill a few small bowls with the eggs your kids have dyed, and let the brightly colored eggs be your centerpiece!

 Arrange your own flowers